AT&T Broadband

 AT&T Broadband LLC was an American digital cable television and telecommunications provider that served as the cable operations division of AT&T. It was founded in March 1999 when AT&T acquired the assets of TCI and renamed it as AT&T Digital Cable.
 The next year, it was renamed again as AT&T Broadband, and the company had acquired MediaOne as well and became the largest cable operations company in the United States.
 In 2001, AT&T swapped the cable systems in the San Joaquin Valley region of California, eastern Oregon, northern Utah, and southern Idaho to Cable One; while at the same time acquiring a couple Paragon/Time Warner Cable clusters in Texas and Oregon.
 Later that same year, it was announced that AT&T Broadband and the Comcast Corporation will be merging their assets into "AT&T Comcast Corporation."
 The deal was finalized in mid-November 2002 and AT&T Broadband fully merged into Comcast Corporation.

-Merge with Comcast
+Merger with Comcast; Acquisition

 On December 19, 2001, AT&T Broadband and Comcast Corporation announced that they would be merging as a decision was made by their respective Board of Directors.
 The value of the transaction was $72 billion and jointly had covered over 22 million subscribers across all United States.
 Originally, the name of the merger company was supposed to be AT&T Comcast Corporation with each company providing 5 members for the Board of Directors, including 2 external members.

-In late 2002, AT&T announced that it would be go through corporate restructuring.
+In late 2002, AT&T announced that it would go through corporate restructuring.
 In the middle of November 2002, the deal was finalized and Comcast acquired AT&T Broadband under the name "Comcast Corporation".